rvoogd12/science-blog/public/content/polyatomic-ions.md

+(DOWNLOAD WORKSHEET PDF HERE)[https://somethingcalledscience.com/worksheets/polyatomic-ions].
 So our question in this article is: What are polyatomic ions?
 Simply said, polyatomic ions are ions that consist of two or more atoms bonded together, which collectively carry a charge.
 Unlike monatomic ions, which consist of just one ion, polyatomic ions are more complex and play a crucial role in various chemical reactions and compounds.

 ## Structure and Composition